deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 * Buying some merchandise at http://teepublic.com/HamboneHFY

-* Dropping a one-off payment in the tip jar at http://paypal.me/HamboneHFY
+* Dropping a one-off payment in the tip jar at http://paypal.me/HamboneHFY or buy me a coffee at http://ko-fi.com/hambonehfy

 * Following me on social media via http://facebook.com/HamboneHFY/ or http://twitter.com/HamboneHFY